frc9577/robot-base/README.md

 When installing git, choose the option to install bash.
 Always use bash as your windows terminal when using this repo, as we only test on bash.

+### Windows "funnies"
+- Need to install make for everyone and add the make path manually to system paths.
+- Need to build via external git bash terminal started as administrator.

 # Updating this template
 When a new version of tools or libraries becomes available, use the WPILIB VSCode plugin to update the files in the project.
 Then, open a pull request against main to merge your change in.